 During your Vbeam laser treatment appointment, your California Skin Institute provider will assess the treatment area to develop a customized treatment plan.* Then, you will be provided with protective eyewear, and your provider will calibrate the device to your specific needs.*

 The procedure will be performed by pressing the Vbeam laser hand piece against the skin, where the vascular or pigmented lesions are present.
 Then, your provider will activate the laser, which will deliver a very quick burst of energy.
-When treating vascular lesions with the Vbeam laser, these bursts are so effective that the dilated blood vessels often become invisible immediately after the energy burst.

 Your California Skin Institute provider will gently move the hand piece across the entire treatment area, until all of the lesions and/or blood vessels have been treated.*